morphemedesign/morpheme-flutter-documentation/docs/morpheme_cli/generate/color2dart.md

 ## Setup

-first if you dont have a color2dart.yaml in `color2dart/color2dart.yaml` in your project you need to run
+First, if you don't have a `color2dart.yaml` in your project (`color2dart/color2dart.yaml`), you need to initialize it:

 ```bash
 morpheme color2dart init
 ```

-File generated in `color2dart/color2dart.yaml`
+This creates a default configuration file in `color2dart/color2dart.yaml`:

 ```yaml title="color2dart/color2dart.yaml"
 # brightness can be 'light' or 'dark'